Felton runs for career-high 206 yards as UCLA beats Arizona

 RARE LEAD

-Wiley’s touchdown gave the Wildcats a first-quarter lead for only the fourth time in 13 road games during coach Kevin Sumlin’s three-year tenure.
+Wiley’s touchdown gave the Wildcats a first-quarter lead for only the fourth time in 13 road games during Sumlin’s three-year tenure.

 The Wildcats had a short field to work with after Felton was stopped for a 3-yard loss by Jalen Harris and Trevon Mason on fourth-and-1 from the UCLA 22.